To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Trust me, I know being consistent with all of this can be extremely difficult but I promise, it can be extremely rewarding and give you the most wonderful relationship with your dog.
+Trust me, I know being consistent with all of this can be extremely difficult, but I promise, it can be extremely rewarding and give you the most wonderful relationship with your dog.

-This was probably the most tedious thing because it means you have to go outside with your dog for them to go potty, you have to take them to their water dish, etc. Your dog does nothing without you by their side.
+Keeping Sally on a leash at all times was probably the most tedious thing because it means you have to go outside with your dog for them to go potty, you have to take them to their water dish, etc. Your dog does nothing without you by their side.

 To be the alpha in your dog’s eyes, you need to give them permission to do everything (in the beginning).
 They need to have a job and know what that job is.
 If you’re busy cooking dinner, they shouldn’t be sitting at your feet begging for scraps.

 Instead, put them in a sit or down position and tell them to stay.
 If they get up, put them back in the position you had them in.
 Your dog is bound to get up because this is new to them.
-Be patient and know that this will take time.
+Be patient, and know that this will take time.

 This not only teaches your dog not to beg, but it also lets them know boundaries.
 This has been a tremendous asset in my house because Sally knows not to beg when company is over.
 Although she will try to push her dominance onto others still, I’m still working on this.

 The other main thing I had to do was keep Sally off the couch to reinforce my alpha status, which honestly stunk.
 I love snuggling up on the sectional with Sally, so this was hard on both of us.
-However, it was only for 2 weeks that we had to do this and we survived.
+However, it was only for 2 weeks that we had to do this, and we survived.
 Instead of letting her on the couch, I put her in a down-stay on the floor next to me or on her dog bed.

 After the 2 weeks were up, she was allowed back on the couch.
-We started with always prompting her up on the couch by giving her permission.
+We started by always prompting her up on the couch by giving her permission.
 Now, we let Sally up on the couch as she pleases.

-Since you’re going to be visiting the outdoor facilities together often, you might as well work on the go potty command.
-If Sally and I are on a walk and I say “go potty” she will go potty on command.
+Since you’re going to be visiting the outdoor facilities together often, you might as well work on the go-potty command.
+If Sally and I are on a walk and I say, “go potty” she will go potty on command.
 It’s absolutely insane in my mind, but it’s so nice on those days that are cold or rainy, and I can get her to relieve herself sooner than later.

 When you go outside with your dog for a potty break, repeat the command “go potty” over and over.
-Choose a place in your yard that they usually relieve themselves and stand in that area and do not move your feet.
+Choose a place in your yard where they usually relieve themselves and stand in that area and do not move your feet.
 Your dog will naturally circle you and smell the area until they hopefully do their business.

 This won’t happen on the first attempt.
 You may need to walk around the yard repeating the command until your dog does its business.
-You’ll want to work your way to standing in one position and not moving your feet because this sends the signal to your dog that you chose this position for them to go potty in and what you say goes.
+You’ll want to work your way to standing in one position and not moving your feet because this sends the signal to your dog that you chose this position for them to go potty in, and what you say goes.